pachyderm/docs/content/2.2.x/concepts/pipeline-concepts/pipeline/spout.md

 * A Docker container with your spout code that connects to, reads, transforms, and pushes data from the data source to your output repo.
 * A spout pipeline specification file that uses your container.

-!!!
-Note
+{{% notice %}}
 It is important
 to remember that you will
-    need to use a `put file` API call from a client of your choice
-    to push your data
-    into the pipeline output repository.
+need to use a `put file` API call from a client of your choice to push your data into the pipeline output repository.
-    Having the entire Pachyderm API
-    available to you
-    allows you to package data
-    into commits and transactions
-    at the granularity your problem requires.
+Having the entire Pachyderm API available to you allows you to package data into commits and transactions at the granularity your problem requires.
+{{% /notice %}}

 A minimum spout specification must include the following parameters in the [pipeline specification](../../../reference/pipeline-spec.md):